 I remember reading somewhere in It Takes Two’s pre-release marketing that Joseph Fares offered $1000 for anyone who could prove that they didn’t have a good time with this game.
 “Poor fool” I thought, “Do you not comprehend the level of trolling you are about unleash upon yourself?”

 Now I understand that this was a pretty safe wager indeed.
-I have played games with superb co-op design, I have played games with fantastic visual and sound design, I have played games with highly inventive mechanics, I have played games with vast and immersive worlds, but, for me, this is the first time all of these elements fuse into a single experience.
+I have played games with superb co-op design, I have played games with fantastic visual and sound design, I have played games with highly inventive mechanics, I have played games with vast and immersive worlds, but this is the first time I see all of these elements fuse into a single experience.

 For this reason, It Takes Two should perhaps be regarded as the prime example of this genre, and I must give this game my highest recommendation.
 Given that you only have to buy one copy to play between two players, Hazelight Studios proves that sharing a good game with a friend lives at the very heart of their new masterpiece.
 I cannot wait to see what this studio will make next.